 How do I serve expedited motions?

 There are different service requirements if you are filing a Motion for Expedited Consideration along with a regular motion, asking the court to consider your motion on a faster time line because there is an emergency situation.
-Your Motion for Expedited Consideration must include information that you served the opposing party, stating:
+Your Motion for Expedited Consideration must include information that you served the other side, stating:

-The court may not grant the motion for expedited consideration before giving the opposing party a reasonable opportunity to respond, either in person, by telephone or in writing.
-So you usually need to find a way to let the opposing party know about the expedited motion - by hand delivery, fax, or calling.
+The court may not grant the motion for expedited consideration before giving the other side a reasonable opportunity to respond, either in person, by telephone, or in writing.
+If you and the other side are both using TrueFiling, you can serve them through TrueFiling at the same time your file your motion with the court.
+If you are not using TrueFiling, you usually need to find a way to let the other side know about the expedited motion right away - by hand-delivery, emailing, or calling.

 Return to Top

-What if the opposing party is outside Alaska but in the United States?
+What if the other side is outside Alaska but in the United States?

 Return to Top

-What if the opposing party is in a foreign country?
+What if the other side is in a foreign country?

-Serving your spouse in a foreign country has special requirements.
+Serving the other side in a foreign country has special requirements.
 Please read our information on how to serve someone in a foreign country.

 Return to Top

-What if the opposing party is in the military?
+What if the other side is in the military?

-If your spouse is in the military and on active duty, he or she is covered by the Servicemembers Civil Relief Act, Public Law 108-189.
-PDF This means that you cannot default an active duty soldier in a divorce or custody case for not answering a complaint.
+If the other side is in the military and on active duty, they are covered by the Servicemembers Civil Relief Act Public Law 108-189 PDF.
+This means that you cannot default an active duty servicemember in a divorce or custody case for not answering a complaint.

 Return to Top

-What if the opposing party is in jail in Alaska?
+What if the other side is in jail in Alaska?

-If the defendant is in an Alaska prison, there is a special way to serve him or her depending on what you are filing.
+If the defendant is in an Alaska jail facility, there is a special way to serve them, depending on what you are filing.

-The shift supervisor should deliver the documents to the defendant and fill out the Affidavit of Proof of Service at Jail Facility, CIV 140, and sign in front of a notary and send it back to you.
+The shift supervisor should deliver the documents to the defendant and fill out the Affidavit of Proof of Service at Jail Facility, CIV 140, and send it back to you.
 Keep the Affidavit of Proof of Service to show you served the defendant.

-To serve all other documents (the answer, motions, oppositions, etc.), send by first class US mail to the opposing party at the prison’s mailing address.
+To serve all other documents (the answer, motions, oppositions, etc.), send by first-class US mail to the other side at the facility’s mailing address.

 Return to Top